woocommerce/google-listings-and-ads/src/Tracking/README.md

 * `help_click` - "Help" button is clicked.
   * `context`: indicate the place where the button is located, e.g. `setup-ads`.

-* `launch_paid_campaign_clicked` - Triggered when the "Launch paid campaign" button is clicked to add a new paid campaign
+* `launch_paid_campaign_button_click` - Triggered when the "Launch paid campaign" button is clicked to add a new paid campaign
   * `audience`: daily average cost of the paid campaign
   * `budget`: country code of the paid campaign audience country